 10. Fallacy: Use alcohol sponge bath to reduce fever.

 Fact: Use tepid sponge bath to lower the body temperature.
 Take over the counter drugs and if fever persists, take the person imediately to the hospital.

 Rubbing alcohol has a higher rate of vaporization that’s why they can cause chills to the patient, making the experience more uncomfortable.
 In addition to that, children absorb alcohol directly through their lungs and as we all know, they are too sensitive with this kind of chemical.

 First aid is necessary to save lives but if done in the wrong way, it can cause further injury to the victim.
 As health care professionals, it is one of our primary responsibilities to disseminate health information that is effective and accurate at the same time.
-Everyone can save lives but to make this possible, every one must educate themselves with the myths and misconceptions regarding first aid treatment.
+Everyone can save lives but to make this possible, everyone must educate themselves on the myths and misconceptions regarding first aid treatment.